Apples to Apples - The Myth of New Construction or Remodeling Cost per Square Foot

 by *Mike Fournier, CAPS, CPB

-Comparing apples to apples is common trap we all can fall into.
+Comparing apples to apples for remodeling homes and for new home construction is a common trap that people easily fall into.
 According to Wikipedia, there are over 7,500 different types of apples.
-Which apple are we comparing?
+Which apple are you comparing?
 Instead of comparing an apple, it is best to find a knowledgeable, competent builder or remodeler that you can trust.
-Then work with them from land purchase, building design to completion.
+Then work with them from the land purchase, to building design, to project completion.
 Building or remodeling a home is a long, sometimes stressful relationship.
-If you are a builder or remodeler, you and the customer must insist on blue prints and a detailed spec sheet for the scope of work that coincides with the blue prints; and don’t fall into the trap of cost per square foot.

 When clients begin researching a builder or remodeler for their home; most often the first question asked is – “What is your price per square foot?”
 Most people believe this is the best way to get an idea of what it will cost to build or remodel their home.
 The misconception is the potential customer believing that a builder or remodeler can give them an accurate ballpark price based on another home they saw on the builder’s website, or on social media – because the square footage is similar.